Wanda Jackson (album)

 Wanda Jackson is the debut studio album by country music and rockabilly singer Wanda Jackson.
 It was released in July 1958 by Capitol Records (catalog no. T-1041).

 In the annual poll of country music disc jockeys by Billboard magazine, it was ranked as the No. 15 album of 1958.

 AllMusic gave the album a rating of four-and-a-half stars.
-Reviewer William Ruhlman wrote that Jackson showed versatility on the album, performing songs in traditional county and pop styles, in addition to the rockabilly style that brought her fame.
+Reviewer William Ruhlman wrote that Jackson showed versatility on the album, performing songs in traditional country and pop styles, in addition to the rockabilly style that brought her fame.